Lastest update: December 17, 2020

 General Questions and Answers:

-What precautions are the campuses taking in regards of COVID-19?
+What precautions are the campuses taking in regards to COVID-19?
 We are closely monitoring the situation, with guidance from provincial health authorities, Public Health Canada, and Global Affairs Canada.
 We will take all reasonable precautions, prioritizing the health and safety of students and employees.

 How will the campuses ensure operational continuity?
 We are working with the appropriate provincial and federal health authorities who will guide our response, ensuring the safety and health of the campus community is our first priority.